FlavScents AInsights Entry for Benzyl Alcohol (CAS: 100-51-6)

 8. Practical Insights for Formulators

-Benzyl alcohol is valued for its dual role as a solvent and a mild fragrance/flavor enhancer.
-It synergizes well with floral and fruity notes, providing a smooth transition between components.
-Formulators should be cautious of its potential to oxidize, which can lead to off-notes.
-It is often under-utilized in formulations seeking a natural designation due to its presence in many essential oils.
+Benzyl alcohol is valued for its dual role as a solvent and a mild aromatic component.
+It synergizes well with floral and fruity notes, enhancing the overall profile.
+Formulators should be cautious of its potential to oxidize, which can alter the fragrance or flavor over time.
+It is often under-used in formulations seeking a subtle, natural aroma.

 Citation hooks: FlavScents; industry practice